-GE, the GE Monogram, and Predix are trademarks of General Electric Company used under trademark license.
+GE, the GE Monogram, and Predix are either registered trademarks or trademarks of All other trademarks are the property of their respective owners.

-This document may contain Confidential/Proprietary information of GE Vernova and/or its affiliates.
+This document may contain Confidential/Proprietary information of and/or its suppliers or vendors.
 Distribution or reproduction is prohibited without permission.